Consumer Insights

 Saudi Arabia launched the Saudi Naval Expansion Program II (SNEP II), which signifies a significant financial commitment to enhancing its naval capabilities.
 This initiative includes the acquisition of advanced, high-end vessels, such as the Avante 2200 corvettes manufactured by the Spanish shipbuilding firm Navantia.

-Startups are playing a crucial role in advancing defence technology by mainly focusing on advanced automation, incorporating AI and developing compact, flexible solutions for short-range defence.
-Some major startups specialise in AI-driven autonomous systems that can be customised for various defence applications, including close-in weapon systems.
-These innovations aim to improve response times and accuracy through machine learning algorithms that improve target identification and tracking capabilities and positively impact close-in weapon systems (CIWS) demand forecast.
+Startups are playing a crucial role in advancing defence technology by focusing on advanced automation, incorporating AI and developing compact, flexible solutions for short-range defence.
+Some major startups are specialising in AI-driven autonomous systems that can be customised for various defence applications, including close-in weapon systems.
+These innovations aim to improve response times and accuracy through machine learning algorithms that improve target identification and tracking capabilities and positively impact the close-in weapon systems (CIWS) demand forecast.

 Anduril Industries